alanphys/OpposingFields/readme.txt

 Enter the appropriate data into each field.
 Press <Tab> to move from one field to the next.
 When the information has been entered click on 'Calculate' to display the treatment plan.
 Click on 'Print' or the print button to print the plan.
 Click on the close button to exit.
 For further information please refer to the manual or on-line help.

 6) Bugs
-There are of course no bugs.
+There are, of course, no bugs.
 However, should the program behave in a way that you do not understand or deliver results that you do not expect I would like to know about it.
-You can report bugs to alanphys@yenzakahle.co.za.
+You can report issues at https://github.com/alanphys/OpposingFields/issues.

 7) Release notes
 These detail new or changed functionality in the software.
 Please see the History for bug fixes.